 Net Promoter Score is a metric that helps you find customer loyalty through a simple straightforward question being ‘On a scale of 0-10, how likely are you to recommend us to your friends or family?’

-Now those of you who are yet to use the benchmark will be skeptical.
+Now those of you who are yet to use the benchmark will be sceptical.
 How can so simple a question help improve customer loyalty?
 Well, all I can say is that appearances can be deceptive!
 This seemingly unsophisticated loyalty gauging metric can help predict the growth of your entrepreneurial ventures if done right.

 So, in order to predict the growth, you need a precise score.
 And if that’s what you are seeking, then you need to get your net promoter score calculation done right.
 Worry not!
 This article is a step-by-step guide that traverses through the methods of collecting and calculating NPS.
 Let’s dive in!